LB--/utf/README.md

 ### UTF-not-a-power-of-2
 If you have a weird system where `CHAR_BIT` is not `8`, this library should still work.
 You only need at least 3 bits per code unit to use UTF-style encoding, though at that point the headers would take up over half of the code points.
-If you have a weirder system where some primitive integer types are not multiples `CHAR_BIT`, then sorry, you won't be able to use this library, or a C++ compiler for that matter.
+If you have a weirder system where some primitive integer types are not multiples of `CHAR_BIT`, then sorry, you won't be able to use this library, or a C++ compiler for that matter.

 ## Usage
 ### CMake